 In the 48-Hour Startup, Fraser conducts an experiment to start a new business in just two days.
 Creating a brand, coming up with a name and even finding the first couple of customers, the book shows what is possible when you focus on getting your business started, rather than on market research and planning.

-Fraser Doherty MBE started his incredible business career at the age of just fourteen.
+Fraser Doherty started his incredible business career at the age of just fourteen.
 After being taught how to make jam in his Grandmother’s kitchen in Scotland, he came up with a way of making jam 100% from fruit.
 At sixteen, he presented his brand, SuperJam, to Waitrose and went on to become the youngest ever supplier to a major supermarket.

+Fraser has been commended by the Prime Minister at Downing Street, by HRH Prince Charles and was recently awarded a medal (MBE) “for services to business” by The Queen.
 He has shared his incredible story at more than 500+ conferences in 27 countries around the world, as well as in his best-selling books SuperBusiness - published in UK, US, Australia, Korea and Japan, 48 Hour Startup – published in the UK, US, Netherlands and Korea and The SuperJam Cookbook.

 He is also the co-founder of Beer52; the world’s largest craft beer club, named by the FT as one of Europe’s fastest-growing startup companies.
 With over 200,000 monthly subscribers and 100+ employees, the company also produces the world’s No. 1 craft beer magazine, Ferment.
 Importing beer from a new country each month, they have visited breweries in South Africa, California, Korea (both North and South) and all over Europe.